 A 404 error indicates that the web page you’re trying to reach cannot be found.

-However, if the 404 error is occuring becasue of broken internal link your site, then you should fix it for improving technical SEO.
+However, if the 404 error is occurring because of a broken internal link on your site, then you should fix it for improving technical SEO.

 Structured data is a standardized format for providing information about a page and classifying the page content.